lgustavolp/stdPlaywright/README.md

 # Study Playwright

-Sample project for the create some test cases using Playwright (Parodify Project)
+Sample Project Study for the create some test cases using Playwright + TypeScript (Parodify Project)

 ## Pre-requirements